oVirt/ovirt-site/source/feature/inclusterupgrade.html.md

 What is currently missing?

+*   A preconfigured Scheduling Policy.
+Currently the policy units have to be put together manually
-*   Check if VM is paused and check if someone wants to pause a VM while an upgrade is happening
+*   Check if someone wants to pause a VM while an upgrade is happening
+*   Check if someone wants to configure a VM in a way which binds it to a specific host
 *   Automatic configuration of host to use json-rpc
-*   Basically all checks which detect if a VM can just run on a specific host

-1. Install hosted engine from <http://jenkins.ovirt.org/job/ovirt-engine_master_build-artifacts-el6-x86_64_no_spm_testing/40/>
+1. Install hosted engine from <http://jenkins.ovirt.org/job/ovirt-engine_master_build-artifacts-el6-x86_64_no_spm_testing/42/>
 2. Create a new Scheduling policy
 3. Add the InClusterUpgrade filter policy unit
 4. Add the InClusterUpgrade weight policy unit